Water Quality Monitoring & Testing

 Processing time: 24 hours

-Description: This test is for people with a reverse osmosis filtration system, who want to make sure their system is working correctly.
-The test does not give results on the levels of specific contaminants like fluoride and arsenic, but it does give a quick result showing the overall efficiency of the system (% removal of dissolved ions).
+Description: This test is for people with a reverse osmosis (RO) water treatment system, who want to make sure their system is working correctly.
+The test does not give results on the levels of specific contaminants like arsenic and fluoride, but it does give a quick result showing the total quantity of dissolved solids (which includes mineral contaminants such as arsenic and fluoride) in the water before and after the RO system, and the overall efficiency of the system at removing these dissolved solids.

 Cost: Dependent on request.